yashikadhall08/MonkCommerceTask/README.md

 Item - embedded item for Cart, since list of items are received in cart CartResponse - response object after the application of coupons

+NOTE - all the amount are in int data type (for the ease to apply for all coupon types), it can be in double

 API Endpoints:
 ● POST /coupons: Create a new coupon.
 ● GET /coupons: Retrieve all coupons.